 Chapter 6 of the PDARP/PEIS found that short-term, minor adverse impacts to air quality may occur during implementation associated with projects under the FWCI and ST Restoration Types.
 Past project-specific NEPA evaluations of DWH FWCI and ST Restoration Type projects similar to those proposed in this RP4/EA found that project impacts would be consistent with the PDARP/PEIS findings.
 For the FWCI Restoration Type alternatives, short-term, minor adverse impacts to air quality may occur from the operation of additional fishing or data-gathering vessels.
-For ST Restoration Type alternatives, shortterm, minor adverse impacts to air quality may occur from the operation of construction equipment for the demolition and maintenance of structures (e.g., for alternatives ST1 and ST5) and from the operation of project vessels and vehicles for bycatch outreach (ST2), in-field vessel strike observations (ST3), and the STSSN (ST4).
+For ST Restoration Type alternatives, short-term, minor adverse impacts of construction equipment for the demolition and maintenance of structures (e.g., for alternatives ST1 and ST5) and from the operation of project vessels and vehicles for bycatch outreach (ST2), in-field vessel strike observations (ST3), and the STSSN (ST4).